 Recently, as part of an exhibition of South African photographers in London, Roelof van Wyk explained why he thought his pictures of Afrikaners were a more up to date and sympathetic take on them than earlier, often non sympathetic pictures taken by non Afrikaners of Afrikaners, like that of Rodger Ballen and David Goldblatt.

 Van Wyk’s pictures show their subjects without any context, even without clothes, he wanted to play with the idea of the oppressive hand of the colonial ethnography.
 In his pictures Afrikaners are being objectified, analyzed like natives of yore.
 But he claims, they are natives, and what’s more, Afrikaners are now free to do what they want, they can for example sleep with who they choose.

 What he achieved is something different I thought.
 And the contrast with what Goldblatt did is instructive.
 Goldblatt says of his work on Afrikaners:

 “Travelling through vast, sparsely populated parts of the country with my camera became a major part of my life at that time.
 I think that our landscape is an essential ingredient in any attempt at understanding not just the Afrikaner but all of us here.
 We have shaped the land and the land has shaped us.
 Often the land was unforgivingly harsh.
 Yet, the harsher the landscape the stronger the Afrikaners’ sense of belonging seemed to be.”

 Van Wyk’s pictures are completely devoid of any link to place, or to any attachments of culture.
 If he had chosen to show context, he would have had to show Afrikaners in their big houses behind their big walls, or their 4 by 4′s, or in a shopping malls and perhaps one or two in a squatter camp.

-Afrikaners don’t belong anywhere except in a glitzy Anglo world that could be anywhere, but considering who they are, it is hell.
+Afrikaners don’t belong anywhere except in a glitzy Anglo world that could be anywhere, but considering who they are, it is a kind of hell.